Swanston St, Melbourne

 If you want to take things to the next level, buy tickets to The Edge, a glass cube with a transparent floor.

 Built-in 1932, The Shrine of Remembrance is a war memorial dedicated to Australian soldiers who fought in WWI, WWII and every war after.

 Its underground display is a fitting tribute to the men who fought for the country.
 But take the granite stairs up the balcony, and you’ll have a nice view of the city centre.

 Now it is home to a large family of fairy penguins; visit at night to see them come home to roost.
 I recommend exploring the rest of St Kilda, from the beach to the bars – it’s one of Melbourne’s best things to do.

 The most adventurous view of all, is one you’ll get jumping from a plane.
-Go skydiving at St Kilda and you’ll experience 1 minute of freefalling, followed by a gentle 8-minute glide down to the ground.
+Go skydiving at St Kilda and you’ll experience one minute of freefalling, followed by a gentle 8-minute glide down to the ground.